-'''

-bash$ macek -pREG '!extend b;!prtree' R10
+bash\$./macek -pREG '!extend b;!prtree' R10

-'''

-This program call works in the regular partial field.
+This program call works over the regular partial field.
 A representation of the matroid R10 (distributed with the program) is read from a file, Then the command '!extend' is called to get all 3-connected row- and column-extensions of the matrix of R10 in regular numbers, using the default parameter address ((T)).
 As you may immediately see, no extension is generated.
 (If there were some, they would be stored to >(((0t))).)
-Thus, using Seymour's splitter theorem, R10 is a splitter for 3-connected regular matroids.
+Thus, using Seymour's splitter theorem, R10 is a splitter for the class of all 3-connected regular matroids.